 If you’re approaching retirement age, consider your options, such as a transition plan or part-time work.
 Many retirees enjoy working and, as a result, still earn income.

 Assumptions: Benchmarks are based on a target multiple at retirement age and a savings trajectory over time consistent with that target and the savings rate needed to achieve it.
 Household income grows at 5% until age 45 and 3% (the assumed inflation rate) thereafter.
 Investment returns before retirement are 7% before taxes, and savings grow tax-deferred.
 The person retires at age 65 and begins withdrawing 4% of assets (a rate intended to support steady inflation-adjusted spending over a 30-year retirement).
 Savings benchmark ranges are based on individuals or couples with current household income approximately between $75,000 and $250,000.
 Target multiples at retirement reflect estimated spending needs in retirement (including a 5% reduction from preretirement levels); Social Security benefits (using the SSA.gov Quick Calculator, assuming claiming at full retirement ages, and the Social Security Administration’s assumed earnings history pattern); state taxes (4% of income, excluding Social Security benefits); and federal taxes.
 “Dual income” means that one spouse generates 75% of the income that the other spouse earns.
 For the benchmarks above, we assume the household starts saving 6% at age 25 and increases the savings rate by 1% annually until reaching the necessary savings rate.
 Benchmark ranges reflect the higher amounts calculated using federal tax rates as of January 1, 2020, or the tax rates as scheduled to revert to pre-2018 levels after 2025.
+Inflation adjustments to brackets effective in 2021 do not significantly affect the analysis and, therefore, are not reflected.
 Approximate midpoints for age 35 and older are rounded up to a whole number within the range.

 1It may be possible to achieve your retirement goals with a lower savings rate than 15% if you get an early start saving or if you have relatively low income.
 Note also that people in some circumstances may not be able to meet their savings goals solely through tax-advantaged plans.
 With these and other factors considered, we believe 15% or more is an appropriate target for most people considering the wide range of potential financial changes over your lifetime.